 Don't be afraid to be different and maybe a little unconventional when it comes to your wedding.
 Try not to stress over the little things because at the end of the day nothing will matter except for your love for one another, and that itself will make your wedding perfect.
 Brainstorm ideas but don't plan your wedding to a T beforehand because it most likely wont be exactly what you think up in your head.
 Most importantly, remember to enjoy your wedding and not worry about the small details on the day of because it flies by and in the blink of an eye you'll be wishing you were back in that moment.

-We still have one more stop, so make sure to stick around if you don't want to miss it!
+There is still plenty much more coming your way!
+So make sure to stick around if you don't want to miss it.